 - 5.1 Existing budget provision of £5,600p.a. is available and has been sufficient to accommodate WDC's current BID Levy of £4,005.
-It is anticipated that, in the event of a yes vote to renew the BID future Levy charges could be accommodated within the existing budget. - 5.2 Warwick District Council currently charges BID Leamington £8,500 per annum (before VAT) to collect the BID levy on their behalf.
+The proposed levy percentage of 1.6% can still be accommodated within this existing budget along with the proposed annual inflationary rise of 0.02 (which will be at the discretion of BID Board to apply or not each year).
+Therefore the total cost that the Council will be liable for in 2018/19 will be £4,272. - 5.2 Warwick District Council currently charges BID Leamington £8,500 per annum (before VAT) to collect the BID levy on their behalf.
 This figure ensures that the Council makes full cost recovery.